-After exploring a small museum which explains the sequences of events of Isandlwana, we entered the battlefield itself.
-We sat under a tree and listened as our guide told the story – tales which had been passed down from generation to generation – of that day.
-It was is just as desolate as it was then, apart from grasses towering some eight feet high in 1879.
+After exploring a small museum which explains the sequences of events at Isandlwana, we entered the battlefield itself.
+We sat under a tree and listened as our guide told the story of that day – tales which had been passed down from generation to generation.
+It seemed just as desolate as it was back in 1879.

 But rather the 850 tents that made up the British camp, in front of us were white-painted cairns and war memorials remembering the fallen.

 For those British soldiers who first discovered the 25,000 Zulu warriors sitting in complete silence in the field it must have been a terrifying sight.
 In keeping with their traditions, they were waiting for the moon to change position before attacking.
 But once they saw they had been spotted they got into their “horns of a buffalo formation” (the shape of a giant Zulu memorial on the battlefield to remember the three thousand plus of their people that were killed) and outflanked the British.